UltraModding/UltraModding.Templates/README.md

 For example, to create an Ultrakill plugin project:
 ```
-dotnet new ukplugin-min -n MyPluginName
+dotnet new ukplugin-min -o MyPluginName
 ```

 This will create a folder name MyPluginName with an example plugin project, and with some dependencies.